shoumaw/compound-components-workshop/src/routes/example-1/Readme.md

 - Flexible rendering: You can control how each option is rendered, allowing for custom structures and components.
 - Customizable: Easily apply additional styles or complex markup to individual options.
-- Slightly more complex: The renderOption prop introduces some complexity compared to the configuration approach but is more powerful.
+- Slightly more complex: The renderOption prop introduces some complexity compared to the configuration approach.
 - Better for dynamic options: If you need to apply specific behaviors or conditional logic for rendering options, this pattern is ideal.

 ## Compound Component